monica-yesildirek/Bike-Share/1 - Extract/README.md

-# 1 - Extract the Data
+# 1 - Data Extraction
 `Extract.R` was created and used to extract 12 `.csv` files from an Amazon Web Services site into a temporary directory.
 The resulting data frame of 5,667,986 observations with 14 columns was then saved locally as a backup raw data file.
 The following describes that process: